Famous Volcanoes: A List Of Well-Known Volcanoes & Volcanic Eruptions, With Locations, Pictures & Facts

 Eyjafjallajökull erupted on April 14th 2010.
 The eruption, which continued for a week, caused a vast cloud of ash to fill the sky.
 The cloud spread southwards and covered much of Europe.

-Because it is dangerous for a plane to fly through an ash cloud (ash can solidify on moving parts or clog up an engine) the volcano prevented millions of people from travelling.
+Because it is dangerous for a plane to fly through an ash cloud (ash can solidify on moving parts or clog up an engine) the volcano prevented millions of people from traveling.

 Volcanic Landscape In The Philippines